Shoulder Injury Compensation Calculator

 Breaks and fractures caused by a road traffic accident

 All road users have a duty of care to one another.
 Drivers are expected to conduct themselves with the level of skill and care of the average road user.
-If they fail to do so, this could cause a car accident
+If they fail to do so, this could cause a car accident.

 The Highway Code is a document containing guidance and instructions on how road users can act in a way that ensures the safety of others.
 If you’re injured because another road user breached the duty of care set out in the Highway Code, you may be able to claim.